pskumar07/Tic-Tac-Toe-Html-Css-Js/README.md

 ## Project Structure

-- `index.html`: The main HTML file.
+- `tic.html`: The main HTML file.
-- `style.css`: The CSS file for styling the game.
+- `tic.css`: The CSS file for styling the game.
-- `script.js`: The JavaScript file containing the game logic.
+- `tic.js`: The JavaScript file containing the game logic.

 ## Contributing